Business Purchase Acquisition Financing: Strategies Successful Buyers

 THE DUE DILIGENCE PROCESS!

-Due diligence is essential when purchasing a company because it allows you to investigate the business thoroughly and identify any red flags before committing your equity financing and debt commitment - Ensure you receive full financial disclosure from sellers in order to identify any hidden problems in the finances or business fundamentals.
+Due diligence is essential when purchasing a company because it allows you to investigate the business thoroughly and identify any red flags before committing to equity financing and debt.

 YOUR DOWN PAYMENT /EQUITY INVESTMENT IS YOUR PROOF OF COMMITMENT TO THE PURCHASE

-As the potential new owner, your equity shows you are committed to the success of the acquisition through your financial contribution.
-This is typically a percentage of the buying price that comes from buyer savings, personal investments, lines of credit, etc - The amount of equity you put into the business lowers the funds you are required to borrow to complete the acquisition and shows to lenders your commitment to making the buying of the business succeed.
+This is typically a percentage of the buying price from buyer savings, personal investments, lines of credit, etc. The amount of equity you put into the business lowers the funds you are required to borrow to complete the acquisition and shows to lenders your commitment to making the buying of the company succeed.

 THE ACQUISITION TERM LOAN